samuelstjean/nlsam/README.md

 #### 4. Check everything went well
 Run the tests

+#### 4. b Ajouter nlsam au python path, nlsam/script au path

 ## Using the NLSAM algorithm
 For now, get the stabilisation script from scilpy, https://bitbucket.org/sciludes/scilpy/pull-request/104/stabilisation-script or you can skip it if you don't have terribly noisy data.
-The script subfolder has my old personal version, which might do weird imports.
+The nlsam subfolder has my old personal version, which might do weird imports.

 Run the denoising itself, like this
 ```shell